BosqueLanguage/bosquelanguage.github.io/_posts/2025-09-25-trustworthy-agents.md

 This direct and intuitive way to express these properties is expressed in terms of a (linearized) series of events that occur during the execution of a system.
 Conditions can then be specified over these sequence of events, such as ”the user must approve the payment before it is sent” or ”if a read etag matches the previous write etag then the contents of the read are equal to the contents written”.
 This has the benefit of being directly expressible as code in a manner a developer (or LLM based agent) is already familiar with and allows for the expression of arbitrary computable conditions over the sequence of events.

 This form of logical predicates over sequences of events can also be used to express the effects of API calls as well.
 A sailboat rental API might have a sequence of events that includes checking the weather forecast and confirming inventory availability.
-In the example we have an API that allows an agent to rent a sailboat for a given day.
-The API has two permissions, one for the weather service and one for the internal sailboat availability service (which is otherwise opaque to us).
+Suppose we have an API that allows an agent to rent a sailboat for a given day.
+The API has two success requirements, one for the weather service and one for the internal sailboat availability service.
 The API is defined as ensuring that if the response is a success, then two events must occur during the execution of the API call:

 1. There must have been an API call to check that the weather is safe for sailing that day.
 2. There must have been a successful API call to ensure availability and reserve the sailboat inventory for the given quantity.